pereiralab/erl/pereira lab.md

 # Funders of the lab

-* GP is supported with funding from the National Health and Medical Research Council Project and Investigator Grants #1099655 and #1173991, institutional funding for the WA Health and Artificial Intelligence Consortium, and the Research Council of Norway through its Centres of Excellence funding scheme #262700.
+* GP is supported with funding from the National Health and Medical Research Council Project and Investigator Grants #1099655 and #1173991, institutional funding for the WA Health and Artificial Intelligence Consortium, the Health Effects Institute USA, and the Research Council of Norway through its Centres of Excellence funding scheme #262700.
 * GAT is supported with funding from the National Health and Medical Research Council Investigator Grant #1195716.
 * AKR and MS are supported with funding from the National Health and Medical Research Council, project grant #1141510.
 * MLM is supported with funding from the the National Breast Cancer Froundation and the WA Health Translation Network.